bjssacademy/react-tdd/fetching-data-from-api.md

 ## Test Doubles with Mock Service Workers

-The current advice is to create a Test Double for the API using Mock Service Workers.
+A recommended approach is to create a Test Double for the API using Mock Service Workers.

 A Test Double is a stand-in for a real software component.
 A double avoids having to test against the real API.
 Real APIs sometimes are unavailable.
 Their responses are slow, compared to the in-memory unit tests we are used to.
 The data returned can be unpredictable, depending on what state that API had been left in.